-She received her BA (Sonoma State University), MA (Sonoma State University), and PhD (UC Davis) in English literature with concentrations in biblical, classical, medieval, and early modern literature.
-She also holds a Certificate in Midwifery from Mercy in Action.
-She has taught at Wheaton College, Colorado Christian University, and the University of California, Davis, in the University Writing Program and the Center for Educational Effectiveness.
+JANE BEAL, PhD is a poet and a writer, educator, and midwife.
+She was born and raised in the San Francisco Bay Area in northern California, where she received her BA (Sonoma State University), MA (Sonoma State University), and PhD (UC Davis) in English, with concentrations in biblical, classical, medieval, and early modern literature.
+She also holds a Certificate in Midwifery from Mercy in Action College of Midwifery.
+She has taught at Wheaton College (near Chicago), Colorado Christian University (near Denver), and the University of California, Davis (between San Francisco and Sacramento) as well as EPIC Bible College and Graduate School and the UC Washington Center (in Washington, D.C.).
 She has served as a midwife in the U.S., Uganda, and the Philippines.
-As a sincere follower of the teachings of Jesus, she has served as a lay minister in diverse Christian churches.
-She is an associate professor of English at the University of La Verne in southern California.
+As a sincere follower of Jesus, she has also served as a lay minister in diverse Christian churches.
+She is currently professor and chair of English at the University of La Verne (near Los Angeles) in southern California.

 Poetry, Music, and Art